SUPPORT CREW INFORMATION

 SUPPORT CREW JOB DESCRIPTION

-Having your own support is both necessary and mandatory FOR EVERYONE as your support crew is your lifeline during this event.
+Having your own support IS ABSOLUTELY MANDATORY FOR EVERYONE as your support crew is your lifeline during this event.
 The only way it is permittable for two athletes to share a support crew is if they complete the event together and are the same speed throughout the entire event, agreeing on this ahead of time and getting special permission from the event management.

 Please read the support crew rules and abide by them for the entire event.
 Beyond safety and support, these crews are part of the experience and add to the overall fun of the event.
 Support crews will undoubtedly have as much fun as the athletes, just in a different, yet essential way.